+If a reporting entity is an administrator for a self-insured health plan, the accounting for the state ACA reinsurance program amounts for the self-insured plan administrator is similar to the accounting in SSAP No. 47.
+The administrator of such plans shall follow the accounting described in paragraphs 46-51 to the extent the state program incorporates similar terms.
+The self-insured plan, not the administrator reporting entity, is legally liable for assessments for the state ACA reinsurance program.
+The funds are a bona fide pass-through by the reporting entity, which is merely providing a service for the self-insured (uninsured) plan.
+Therefore, the reporting entity will not report revenues or expenses for the assessments for the transitional reinsurance program.

 Disclosures

-60. The financial statements shall disclose on an annual and quarterly basis beginning in the first quarter of 2014, the assets, liabilities and revenue elements by program regarding the risk-sharing provisions of the Affordable Care Act for the reporting periods which are impacted by the programs including the listing in paragraphs 60.a. through 60.c.
+72. The financial statements shall disclose on an annual and quarterly basis beginning in the first quarter of 2014, the assets, liabilities and revenue elements by program regarding the risk-sharing provisions of the Affordable Care Act for the reporting periods which are impacted by the programs including the listing in paragraphs 60.a. through 60.c.
 Reporting entities shall also indicate if they wrote any accident and health insurance premium, which is subject to the Affordable Care Act risk-sharing provisions.
 In the event that the balances are zero, the reporting entity should provide context to explain the reasons for the zero balances, including insufficient data to make an estimate, no balances or premium was excluded from the program, etc. Asset balances shall reflect admitted asset balances.
 The disclosure shall include the following: